-Factory made, dropped into a bunker or a mine, run uninterrupted for 20 or 30 years using leftover ‘nuclear waste’ – for hundreds of years more.
+Factory made, dropped into a bunker or a mine, run uninterrupted for 20 or 30 years using leftover ‘nuclear waste’ – of which there is enough for hundreds of years of energy supply.
 And then recycle the fuel core to burn more of the energy in fissionable material.
-Producing far more power, far less volume of ‘waste’ and far shorter lived – 300 as opposed to 30,000 year – fission products.
+Producing far more power from the same ore with with far less waste and far shorter lived – 300 as opposed to 30,000 year – fission products.
 Replacing aluminium fuel cladding with silicon-carbide.
 Melting aluminium in superheated steam produces hydrogen which then explodes.
 In the history of bad ideas – this one gave us Chernobyl and Fukushima.
 General Atomics is supplying silicon-carbide coated fuel piles in different control rod shapes.
 21st century materials and fuel pile design is critical to small modular reactors – quite literally.
 These can’t melt and explode whatever happens.
 The nuclear pile can not get hot enough – physics says – to melt silicon-carbide.

 Helium cooling instead of water means the module can be placed nearly anywhere Powering 100’s of 1000’s of homes using existing nuclear waste for fuel.

 The General Atomics version is the Energy Multiplier Module – EM2.
 It is a version of their helium cooled research reactor.
 Helium cooling instead of water means the module can be placed nearly anywhere.
 I’d put them into disused mine shafts.
 The 3% fission product waste is useless as fission bomb material – but hot enough for a few hundred years to be a concern if released.
 Blow the entrances and let the terrorists negotiate to be dug out.

 The fuel pile can burn undisturbed for 20 or 30 years – and then be taken away and recycled – adding additional fertile material – and removing a few percent of light fission product in an airox process.